TOI-7169 b: A Hot Jupiter Transiting a Metal-Poor Star: Identification of Candidates

 For these candidates, we search for spectroscopic metallicities in the GALAH, APOGEE, and LAMOST surveys to confirm their metal-poor nature.
 Most candidates do not have independent metallicities available, but some can be eliminated in this way.
 Because the binary fraction of metal-poor stars is high \citep{moe19}, we next check ExoFOP\footnote{https://exofop.ipac.caltech.edu/tess/} and the Gaia DR3 catalog \citep{gaiadr3vallenari} for evidence of binarity.
 We discard targets for which speckle or adaptive optics imaging has revealed a close companion.
 For stars lacking such high-resolution follow-up imaging, close neighbors in the Gaia stellar catalog, a high reduced unit weight error \citep[RUWE;][]{belokurov20,penoyre22,gaiadr3arenou}, or an ipd\_frac\_multi\_peak value above 2 \citep{gaiaedr3fabricius,gaiaedr3smart,elbadry21} may indicate binarity.
 Although a binary companion does not necessarily mean that the TESS signal is of non-planetary origin, it significantly complicates the follow-up, making it challenging to determine which star hosts the transit and potentially biasing precision radial velocity measurements.
 We therefore set aside binaries for the time being, which eliminates $\sim2/3$ of the $\sim100$ metal-poor candidates.
+After removing confirmed or likely binaries, stars with spectroscopic metallicities demonstrating that they are not metal-poor, and companions larger than $\sim2$~$R_{\textrm{Jup}}$, we are left with 13 candidates with estimated metallicities $-2 < \feh < -0.5$ warranting follow-up observations.

 One object that passes this selection process is TOI-7169 (Gaia~DR3~1913763798475865344), which has an estimated metallicity of $\feh = -0.64$.
 The Gaia astrometry contains no indication of an unresolved companion ($\mathrm{RUWE}=0.94$, $\mathrm{ipd\_frac\_multi\_peak} = 0$), and the closest neighbor in the Gaia DR3 catalog is 2\farcs4 away and 6~mag fainter (with a very different parallax and proper motion, indicating that the two stars are not physically associated).
 However, the Gaia spectroscopy does reveal a relatively large velocity amplitude of 23~\kms.